Volksbühne: About

 Frank Castorf became director in 1992.
 During his 25-year tenure, through mid 2017, the theater's ambitious, experimental productions, brought it worldwide recognition as a leading European venue.

-In 2015 the City of Berlin announced that Castorf would be replaced by Chris Dercon in 2017, who himself resigned in April 2018 after what was considered by many to have been a commercially and artistically weak period for the theater.
+In 2015 the City of Berlin announced that Castorf would be replaced by Chris Dercon in 2017.
+The following September, left-wing activists occupied the theater, protesting the Volksbühne's new programmatic direction.
+As a result, Dercon resigned in April 2018 after what was considered by many to have been a commercially and artistically weak period for the theater.